Mhaidat/ai-qa-platform/docs/Decisions.md

-# Decision 001
+# Decisions

-## Title

-Jira Synchronization Strategy
+## Decision 001 - Jira Synchronization Strategy

-## Decision

-The platform will not automatically synchronize changes from Jira.

-Synchronization will always be initiated manually by the user.
+Jira synchronization will be manual and initiated by the user.

-## Reason
+Reason:
 Automatic synchronization may overwrite reviewed requirements, approved test cases, or generated automation.

-Manual synchronization allows users to review incoming changes before applying them.

-## Result

-Users remain in control of their work while maintaining traceability with Jira.
+---

-# Decision 002
+## Decision 002 - Organization Registration

-User signs up → creates Organization → becomes Owner/Admin.
+The first user who registers creates an Organization and becomes the Organization Owner/Admin.

-Admin invites employees.
-Employees do not create companies unless they sign up independently.
-All Projects belong to an Organization.
-Users access Projects only if invited.
+Admins can invite employees and assign roles.

+---

-# Decision 003
+## Decision 003 - Flexible Project Structure

-The platform will not enforce a specific project management methodology (Scrum, Kanban, etc.).
+The platform will not enforce Scrum or any specific methodology.

 Stories are the core entity.

-Releases, Sprints, and Epics are optional organizational structures.
+Epics, Releases, and Sprints are optional.

-# Decision 004

-## Title

-Database Technology Selection
+---

-## Decision
+## Decision 004 - Database Technology

-The MVP will use PostgreSQL as the primary database and pgvector for storing and searching AI embeddings.
+The MVP will use PostgreSQL with pgvector.

-## Reason
+Reason:

-PostgreSQL is suitable for SaaS applications, cost-effective, scalable, and supports relational data well.
+PostgreSQL supports relational SaaS data, and pgvector supports embeddings for the Knowledge Base.

-pgvector allows the platform to store embeddings inside PostgreSQL without introducing a separate vector database in the MVP.

-## Result

-The platform will use one database technology in the MVP while still supporting future AI Knowledge Base and RAG capabilities.